Molrn/animal-image-ontology/README.md

 1. Go to the [challenge rules page](https://www.kaggle.com/competitions/imagenet-object-localization-challenge/rules) and accept the rules
 1. Go to [your account page](https://www.kaggle.com/settings/account) and generate an API token
 1. Place the generated kaggle.json file in the directory of the project
-1. execute this command: `kaggle competitions download -c imagenet-object-localization-challenge`
+1. Execute this command: `kaggle competitions download -c imagenet-object-localization-challenge`

 Once the zip file is downloaded, the program unzips the resources of the animals in the ontology, and splits the resources into a testing and a training dataset.
 The ontology will be populated with the training dataset, while the testing one will be used to evaluate the performances of the model.
 Considering the amount of resources available, 1% of the resources being used for testing is considered to be enough.